JetBrains/kotlin-web-site/docs/reference/lambdas.md

 * Its parameters (if any) are declared before `->` (parameter types may be omitted),
 * The body goes after `->` (when present).

-In Kotlin, there is a convention that if the last parameter to a function is a function, then we can omit the parenthesis
+In Kotlin, there is a convention that if the last parameter to a function is a function, then we can omit the parentheses

 ``` kotlin
 lock (lock) {